prabeengiri/DeepLinkingToNativeApp/README.md

 # Browser DeepLinking to Native App
 JavaScript to DeepLink to Native App.
+Redirect from mobile browser to native app.

 Based on the modern mobile browsers, I have compiled down different deeplinking implementation as following: